momentphp/docs/web/README.md

 ## Bundle inheritance

-Application can use multiple bundles.
+As stated earlier application can use multiple bundles.
 The order in which bundles are loaded matters.
-Components from previous bundle can be overriden by next bundle in chain.
+Components from previous bundle can be overriden in next bundle in chain.
 To illustrate this process let's assume that application loads two bundles:

 ```php